-(1) The Fire Desk, call sign BLACKBURN, will be manned 24 hours per day, seven days per week unless published otherwise via message to monitor and deconflict training, advise aircraft/UASs operating in the restricted airspace, provide safety guidance, and provide emergency assistance to all units conducting training aboard Camp Lejeune as directed/required.

-(2) BLACKBURN will act as the primary point of contact (POC) for all current operations at Camp Lejeune.

-(3) BLACKBURN is the primary means of providing MEDEVAC /CASEVAC assistance to units on RTAs or at any training facilities.
+- (1) The Fire Desk, call sign BLACKBURN, is manned 24 hours per day, seven days per week unless published otherwise via message to monitor and deconflict training, advise aircraft/UASs operating in the restricted airspace, provide safety guidance, and provide emergency assistance to all units conducting training aboard Camp Lejeune as directed/required. - (2) BLACKBURN is the primary point of contact (POC) for all current operations at Camp Lejeune. - (3) BLACKBURN is the primary means of providing MEDEVAC /CASEVAC assistance to units on RTAs or at any training facilities within the training complex.
 All injuries must be reported to BLACKBURN, even if no assistance is needed or required such as a unit using its own safety vehicle for a minor situation.